wolfmanjm/kivy-smoothie-host/README.md

     > cd kivy-smoothie-host
     > python3 main.py

-In settings set the desktop layout to Small Desktop or Large Desktop and restart.
-The large desktop layout can also have a size specified by editing the smoothiehost.ini file and changing eg ```screen_size = 1024x900``` under the [UI] section.
+In settings set the desktop layout to Wide Desktop (or Small Desktop or Large Desktop) and restart.
+The larger desktop layouts can also have a size specified by editing the smoothiehost.ini file and changing eg ```screen_size = 1024x900``` under the [UI] section.

 __NOTE__ all the files are coded UTF-8 so make sure your locale (LANG=en_US.utf8 or even LANG=C.UTF-8) is set to a UTF-8 variety otherwise you will get weird errors from deep within python/kivy.